JuliaDataScience/JuliaDataScience/contents/indexing.md

 sco("equals_alice(\"Alice\")"; post=output_block)
 ```

-With such a function, we can now filter out all the rows for which `name` equals "Alice"
+With such a function, we can now filter out all the rows for which `name` equals "Alice":

 ```jl
 s = "filter(:name => equals_alice, grades_2020())"